 Both SEO and User Experience deal with what a user sees and experiences online.
 SEO control how a site ranks in the relevant results after a query.
-User Experience refers to whether users click on and find worth in the search results.
+User Experience for SEO refers to whether users click on and find worth in the search results.

 Only humans can read text, view images, and view a video.
 So, search engines rely on metadata to appraise page quality.
 They examine direct connections such as keywords, links, and site structure.
 But they also intuitively evaluate a site through linking models and user engagement.
-User experience gives an indirect measure of a site’s external following.
+User experience for SEO gives an indirect measure of a site’s external following.

 Google, which values for over 80% of all global desktop search traffic, and above 92% of all mobile/tablet search traffic globally, improves its algorithms to equip users with the best search experience.
 The company’s software engineers endeavor to design algorithms that conceive like users.

-The Moz Beginner’s Guide to SEO draws how search engines assess sites.
+The Moz Beginner’s Guide to SEO draws on how search engines assess sites.
 They focus on the type of pages that will gratify users and provide the best results.
 Typical evaluation measures include navigation, content, design, and access.

-How to Build a Thriving User Experience
+How to Build a Thriving User Experience for SEO?